 Meanwhile, Amanda slips in her attempt to flee from the Spectre.
 Just then, she notices that he’s repeating the same intimidating message to her as she makes a realization.
 Meanwhile, the squad find themselves in an astral-like plane following the supernatural explosion as they’re able to see Deadman without the need for special glasses.
 Just then, Jason arrives and lets them know that they’ve successfully removed the Amaurex Key from its previous host and that they’re in a dimensional tear that’s between reality & the afterlife that will be fixed fairly soon.
 With Solomon Grundy finally defeated, Gentleman Ghost is no longer bound to his earthbound deal and proceeds to take his leave with Boston following suit.
 Meanwhile, Waller tells her team to stay away from Blood if they happen to find him.

 As the otherworldly tear seals up, Blood tells the group to find the key so that he can prepare it for Amanda.
 Scandal locates it as Ms. Clay hands it over to him.
 Waller finally catches up as she says that the Spectre wasn’t actually chasing her.
 It turns out that this was a ploy for her and the squad to get the key for him as she demands an explanation.
-He says that he wanted to suppress his “involvement from the other realm”.
-It turns out he wants to be separated from Etrigan once and for all.
+He says that he wanted to suppress his “involvement from the other realm” as it turns out he wants to be separated from Etrigan once and for all.
 With the key in his possession, he proceeds to summon the demon in order to set the final piece of his plan in motion.
 However, Ms. Clay tells him that he doesn’t actually have the key as Etrigan appears and thanks her before taking his leave.

 Afterwards, Amanda sees that Scandal has the Amaurex Key as she demands for her to hand it over.
 However, Savage refuses.
 She explains that she’s aware of Waller’s failing health and her desperate need to avoid an eternal afterlife where she endlessly pays for her lifelong sins.
 Not only that, but she’s aware of Amanda selling her and her injured lover Knockout out to her father’s fierce followers.
 As such, she wants her people to keep a protective eye on her girlfriend.
 Waller promises her, but Scandal wants actual assurance so she decides to keep the Amaurex Key until Knockout is by her side again.
 She then explains that this recent venture helped her figure out what to do with her life as she decides to actually take over her father’s empire in order to never be under the thumb of anyone ever again.
-After she takes her leave, the series ends with Harley happily assuring Amanda that things should work out as Lawton feels that a bigger threat awaits them as they take their leave with the actual Spectre looking over them.
+After she takes her leave, the series ends with Harley happily assuring Amanda that things should work out as Lawton feels that a bigger threat awaits them before they take their leave with the actual Spectre looking over them.

 Out of the Suicide Squad tales that have been brought to either the small or big screen during the 2010s, this definitely feels the most hectic.
 It’s mainly because this venture sees them traveling beyond the borders of both Gotham City and the United States.
 Now that I’ve gone through the 12-part tale and summarized each chapter in my mind, it doesn’t feel as chaotic as I sort of felt upon first viewing.
 It’s still a grand venture for Waller and company as she looks to cheat eternal suffering, yet it manages to evade being entirely confusing to follow.
-The 12-part tale can essentially be broken up like this: After getting the series’ premise in the first issue and assembling our team in the second, Issue 3-5 has the squad acquired Scandal onto their team while fending off her father’s power-seeking followers (while killing a team member for stupid reasons).
-Issue 6 sees them returning to New Orleans to find out where they need to go next, which then takes them to Boston for Issues 7 & 8 in order to find a spirit that’ll guide them towards their next destination while confronting as opposing apparition yet gaining another ally in the process (even axeing out another character via injury).
+The 12-part tale can essentially be broken up like this: After getting the series’ premise in the first issue and assembling our team in the second, Issues 3-5 has the squad adding Scandal onto their team while fending off her father’s power-seeking followers (while killing a team member for stupid reasons).
+Issue 6 sees them returning to New Orleans in order to find out where they need to go next, which then takes them to Boston for Issues 7 & 8 in order to find a spirit that’ll guide them towards their next destination while confronting an opposing apparition, yet gaining another ally in the process (even axeing out another character via injury).
 Issues 9 & 10 has them head to Paris in order to reach a underground Savage family chamber to hone in on the Amaruex Key’s location (while killing off another teammate) while 11 & 12 takes us back to Louisiana for a final confrontation and revelation.
 In that vein, the plot flows pretty well for the various pieces it has to juggle throughout the tale.
 In terms of standout characters, there’s a solid new addition in Ms. Clay due to her durable and flexible nature.
 She proves her worth throughout the tale and makes the most of her panel time, especially as an original creation for this comic.
 Also, Scandal was also a nice addition as a carry-over from the film.
 I understand the hatred she has for her father due to what he did to her girlfriend and that she initially wants no part of his legacy as a result.
 Only through Amanda’s promise of making sure that Knockout gets the medical protection she desperately needs does Savage join her team and help out in her personal quest.
 By the time she’s introduced into this tale in Issue 3, she’s still somewhat vulnerable given her situation by the end of the film.
 Knockout was at the center of her world and she allowed her to be her own person as they ventured together as partners & lovers.
-She’s partially broken after her father put her girlfriend in critical condition and it started her feeling of being under the thumb of someone who’s in a higher position than her.
-That carries over to here since she’s made alternations to her appearance with a somewhat light shade of blue in her outfit and even in a streak of her hair that she has grown a bit.
+She’s partially broken after her father put her girlfriend in critical condition and it started with her feeling of being under the thumb of someone who’s in a higher position than her.
+That carries over to here since she’s made alterations to her appearance with a somewhat light shade of blue in her outfit and even in a streak of her hair that she has grown a bit.
 By the end, she finds out that yet another authority figure that she’s associated herself with is willing to sell her out.
 Instead of being the victim again, she takes charge after acquiring the Amaurex Key and holds onto it so that Waller can finally work towards making Knockout completely healthy again while she finally embraces her family legacy by taking over her father’s empire in order to have a position of power for herself.
 As for the rest of the cast, they mainly serve this story on a solid and effective level.
 However, Coyote doesn’t last long due to him irritating Chimera to the point where he gets eaten.
 At the very least, Jed was mutilated deep into the tale by an otherworldly creature while Bane was given a literal taste of his own medicine during the climax.
 Other than that, the rest of the team each brings something unique to the table.
 In terms of Jason Blood, I was initially confused by him living right out the gate despite his demise in “Justice League Dark”.
 As the series progressed and I still had no answer, I started assuming that the events presented both here in in the film must take place before the aforementioned movie.
 After his motivation is presented, him still being connected to Etrigan confirmed that to me in my eyes.
 Because he fakes the fear of the Spectre over Amanda while staying as far in the background as he can, it’s something that you wouldn’t initially think of the first time you read through it.
 The narrative can feel turbulent at times with new characters popping up, but it fits here since that should be the nature of a narrative involving a team of super criminals drafted into a woman’s secret agenda.
 It sees how our current group reacts to what’s going on around them and how they deal with it.
 Finally, let’s discuss the art work.
 For the most part, it’s fairly competent throughout and presents its story in a nice manner.
 There wasn’t much in terms of major gaffes (like Harley missing her white face paint at the end of Issue 8 or Deadshot having a different hair color and a shaved goatee throughout), but the art style doesn’t feel as polished as it should be.
 It might just be a personal taste issue, but there’s a certain roughness that’s present here that doesn’t entirely work.
 Other than that, it presents itself in an orderly manner.

 Overall, this is an extended companion piece that makes a fairly good case for its existence.
 The characters are mainly competent throughout, the story is sprawling (though thankfully not epic and grand due to the nature of Suicide Squad tales) and the final confrontation & resolution leaves the tales on a comforting & satisfying note.
 While the art work could have been a bit tighter, it’s still an entertaining follow-up to a very adult, very rough-&-tumble and very thrilling movie.
 If you were able to see the film, then this will make for a nice continuation piece.
 After all, it’ll soothe your Spectre-sized soul.